yitingliii/CIS-550/README.md

 # Melody Quest
 A website designed by Haorui, Yiting, Kris and Jason as Final Project for CIS 5500 Fall 2024.
+(b.t.w To avoid overwriting important files during multi-user commits, the group first collects all changes into a zip file, and Yiting handles the final push to GitHub.
+While Yiting done most commits, it’s important to note that everyone inside this repo has made significant contributions to this repository.)

 ## Instruction
 To run the website, it is pretty much the same as Homework 3.